Push45/private/README.md

 Line 88 in d9fd7b5

- # Fee estimation test failing on appveyor with: WinError 10048] Only one usage of each socket address (protocol/network address/port) is normally permitted.
+ # Fee estimation test failing on appveyor Only one usage of each socket address (protocol/network address/port) is normally permitted.
 Useful skills:
 Strong background in internet protocols
 Strong background in libevent